 Please accept my apologies for having been away from Swap-bot for the past month.
 I have allowed my swaps to become late, and I'm really sorry!
 Logging on today to contact partners and hosts to let you all know I am going to fulfill these swaps this week and next.
 Again, I'm so sorry for my lateness.
 Thank you to those who checked up on me.
 And thank you all for your patience.

 Hi!
-My name is Karla, and let me tell you that
+My name is Karla, and let me tell you

-One tip is to remember that just like writing letters, we also "write" e-mails.
+Remember that just like writing letters, we also "write" e-mails.
 "E-mail" begins with the letter "e".
 So since we write letters, and we write email, remember the "e" in "e-mail" and use the word "stationEry".

-@thegypsie utilized a Google search which gave her this tip...let the "e" in "stationery" make you think of an "envelope"!
+@thegypsie utilized a Google search which gave her this tip...let the "e" in "stationEry" make you think of an "Envelope"!

-And @Itti learned "stationEry because it means pEns and pEncils."
+@Itti learned "stationEry because it means pEns and pEncils."